abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

     [#intervalvar_virtually_conceptualized]_ as
     in the next figure:

-    ..  [#intervalvar_virtually_conceptualized] The implementation optimizes different cases and thus doesn't necessarly corresponds to the figure.
+    ..  [#intervalvar_virtually_conceptualized] The implementation optimizes different cases and thus doesn't necessarily corresponds to the figure.
 Read on.

     ..  image:: ./images/intervalvar.*
         :align: center